rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 `com.rakuten.tech.mobile.inappmessaging.runtime.UserInfoProvider` <br/>
 Refer to the ECO Demo [example](https://gitpub.rakuten-it.com/projects/ECO/repos/core-android-inappmessaging/browse/test/src/main/java/com/rakuten/test/AppUserInfoProvider.java?at=refs%2Fheads%2Fdev)

-This class serves the purpose of providing basic user information such as userId, and RAE token at runtime.
+This class serves the purpose of providing basic user information such as userId, rakutenId, and RAE token at runtime.
 It's best to utilize the [User SDK](https://documents.developers.rakuten.com/android-sdk/user-4.13/).
 Make sure RAE token can be validated by APIC using scope: `90days@Access`.
 This scope can be set in the User SDK.<br/>
 Note: only provide RAE token if the user is logged in.